opendicom/pipedicom/3.Ejecutables/converters/M/README.md

 mapxmldicom (M) in the form of a XPath 3.1 explorable working XML DOM is our fundamental parsing result target.
 It may be processed with textual tools other than XPath 3.1 when serialized into XML text or XML JSON.

+A sample of M, together with validation schemas, is found in testing/M
 - M.xml is an example of the XML text serialization
 - M.xsd is the schema which validates the structure of the XML text serialization
 - schema-for-json.xsd is the official validation schema for the node to be passed as first argument of the function xml-to-json().
 Our M.xsd is a restriction of this schema

-- M2J.xsl is a simple conversion of the XML text serialization to the JSON one.
-It is using esentially one XSLT 3 command only, xml-to-json()
+- M3J.xsl is a simple conversion of the XML text serialization to the JSON one using one XSLT 3 command only, xml-to-json()

+- M1J.xsl = M1D.xsl (do the same as M3J but with xslt1)

 ## mapxmldicom (M) and native (N) xml representation